Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Estimating the Asymptotic Error Baseline

 This reward is positive when the current model error exceeds the estimated noise floor -- i.e., when the transition is still learnable -- and near zero for stochastic, unlearnable transitions.
 The reward is then used as an RL signal \textbf{(6)} to update the curiosity agent's policy $\pi_t$, which selects the next action.

 The framework is agnostic to the error metric: the critic regresses the asymptotic value of whatever $e(\cdot)$ is in use, so the method ports directly to feature-space formulations (ICM \cite{pathak1_icm}) or distributional world models (where the critic regresses the conditional entropy of $\mathcal{P}(\cdot \mid s_t, a_t)$).
-Only $e(\cdot)$ changes; Eq.~\eqref{effrewardv3opt} and Algorithm~\ref{alg:cc} remain unchanged.
+Only $e(\cdot)$ changes; Eq.~\eqref{effrewardv3opt} and Algorithm~\ref{alg:cc} (Appendix~\ref{app:algorithm}) remain unchanged.
+It is also agnostic to batch size and update cadence: Algorithm~\ref{alg:cc} (Appendix~\ref{app:algorithm}) is stated per environment step for clarity, but steps~(1)--(5) hold unchanged when $\theta$ and $\phi$ are updated on minibatches, with the reward optionally computed from frozen snapshots of $\theta,\phi$ before the update, as in on-policy deep RL.

 Notably, training the critic and policy concurrently creates a self-correcting feedback loop: if the critic underestimates the noise floor for a stochastic transition, $r_t$ remains artificially high, causing the policy to keep revisiting that transition.
 Each revisit provides an additional training sample for the critic, driving $\phi_{t+1}(s_t, a_t)$ upward until it accurately reflects the irreducible error.
 Once it does, $r_t$ drops to near zero and the policy is redirected toward genuinely learnable transitions.